 2. LMF subscribes to or cancels subscription to GNSS assistance data in AF by invoking the Naf_EventExposure_Subscribe/Naf_EventExposure_Unsubscribe service operation.

 3. AF notifies the LMF with the available GNSS assistance data by invoking Naf_EventExposure_Notify service operation.
 AF also provides associated serving area (TAs) of the GNSS assistance data and optional precise global coordinates of the source of the GNSS assistance data.
-The AF notifies the LMF with the data by invoking Nnef_EventExposure_Notify service operation.
+The AF notifies the LMF with the data by invoking Naf_EventExposure_Notify service operation.

-4. After LMF gets the GNSS assistance data, it can send the data to UE via the procedures described in clauses 6.14 or 6.11.1 during a positioning session.
+4. After LMF gets the GNSS assistance data and the associated serving area (TAs), it can send the data to UE via the procedures described in clauses 6.14.1 or 6.11.1 during a positioning session.

 * * * End of Changes * * *